Engineering in Medicine

-Academic and progression requirements for the Engineering in Medicine MEng specialization will be the same for applicants who wish to enroll through any of the course-based MEng programs currently offered by the participating Departments.
+Academic and progression requirements for the Engineering in Medicine program will be the same for applicants who wish to enroll through any of the course-based MEng programs currently offered by the participating Departments.
 This program is structured to assist qualified graduate engineers to advance their professional careers by broadening their knowledge of technology in medicine and how to adopt an interdisciplinary approach to the development of medical and assistive devices.
 If enrolled full-time, a student can complete the degree in one year.
-Part-time students will require additional time to fulfill the specialization requirements.
+Part-time students will need additional time to fulfill the program requirements.

 The program curriculum is comprised of the following: